Practice Makes Perfect

 Practice especially makes perfect when testing our disaster recovery plan.
 If you don’t have a regular testing process with your disaster recovery plan, you will never know if it will be effective until it’s time for it to take effect.
 Because of this, you need to take every step necessary to ensure that if a disaster strikes, your company can retain its structure and data integrity.
 You will really have to take the time to analyze your plan and thoroughly test it to make sure that you are ready if a disaster strike.

-Why you need to test your disaster recovery plan?
+Why do you need to test your disaster recovery plan?

-Not only should you test your disaster plan regularly, you should repeat your test again and again.
-After the plan is tested, it is crucial that you document the outcome of each step, the success and failures, that way you can improve upon your plan so that your organization is ready if a disaster actually strikes.
+Not only should you test your disaster plan regularly, but you should also repeat your test again and again.
+After the plan is tested, it is crucial that you document the outcome of each step, the success, and failures, that way you can improve upon your plan so that your organization is ready if a disaster actually strikes.

 What can cause a disaster?

 A disaster recovery plan is very complex and requires a lot of moving parts in anticipation of a multitude of scenarios that can strike without notice.
 If you have thoroughly tested your disaster recovery plan, then, if the time ever comes, your team will have rehearsed enough to eliminate panic or mistakes when you implement it.